angrybacon/doomsday-wiki/markdown/archive/laboratory-maniac.md

 ## Chromatic Sphere

-{{Chromatic Sphere}} can be used to enable Laboratory Maniac piles even when your opponent is holding creature removal.
+:card[Chromatic Sphere] can be used to enable Laboratory Maniac piles even when your opponent is holding creature removal.
 The key idea is to draw your entire library and get Chromatic Sphere and Laboratory Maniac in play, then with 1 mana floating you activate Chromatic Sphere to win the game at mana-ability speed,